evncosta/100-Days-of-Code/Day 4/README.md

 A classic Rock Paper Scissors game implemented in Python with ASCII art visuals.
 This project was completed as part of **Day 4** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 4: Randomisation and Python Lists** in the 100 Days of Code curriculum.
+It combines random number generation with list manipulation to create an engaging game experience.

 ## 🎯 Project Overview

 The Rock Paper Scissors game features: